 Fisker wants to ensure the Tesla Model Y doesn’t enjoy a monopoly in the electric crossover segment when it enters production in 2021.
 The company is developing a rival model it plans to sell for under $40,000, putting the unnamed vehicle in the same price range as its Tesla-badged nemesis, which starts at $39,000.
 Fisker’s model will arrive during the second half of 2021 as one of three planned electric cars from the company.

-Fisker only released an image of the front of the SUV.
-The design doesn’t appear to be as extravagant as Fisker’s EMotion luxury sedan, which was first glimpsed in 2016 and has yet to go into production.
+Fisker has released a series of teaser images to preview the model.
+The design doesn’t appear to be as extravagant as Fisker’s EMotion luxury sedan, which was first previewed as a concept car in 2016 and has yet to go into production.
 One quirk is the prominently placed radar unit, which sits behind glass front and center.
 Automakers usually try to hide this hardware, but Fisker wanted to show it off.

 Fisker Inc. is the second car company started by Henrik Fisker.
 A prolific automotive designer whose credits include the BMW Z8 and Aston Martin DB9, He started out with a coachbuilding operation that put new bodywork on existing cars.
 That morphed into Fisker Automotive, which launched the curvaceous Karma plug-in hybrid luxury sedan in 2012.
 But then things went sideways.

 The Karma was initially touted as a rival to the Tesla Model S, but only about 2,000 were built before Fisker Automotive went bankrupt (Henrik Fisker left the company prior to that).
 The remains of the company were bought by Chinese auto parts conglomerate Wanxiang in 2014, and reconstituted as Karma Automotive.
 The Fisker Karma eventually returned to production as the Karma Revero.